UL-FRI-NLP-Course/ul-fri-nlp-course-project-2024-2025-teammlg/README.md

-# Natural language processing course: `Put name of your project here`
+# Natural language processing course: Conversational Agent with Retrieval-Augmented Generation

-Please, organize README and the whole structure of the repository to be self-contained and reproducible.

-:)
+Develop a conversational agent that enhances the quality and accuracy of its responses by dynamically retrieving and integrating relevant external documents from the web.
+Unlike traditional chatbots that rely solely on pre-trained knowledge, this system will perform real-time information retrieval, ensuring up-to-date answers.
+Potential applications include customer support, academic research assistance, and general knowledge queries.
+The project will involve natural language processing (NLP), web scraping, and retrieval-augmented generation (RAG) techniques to optimize answer quality.